Faculty Entrepreneur Workshop Tulane

 Guest speakers included New Orleans ecosystem experts Tim Williamson (Nieux Society) and Evie Poitevent Sanders (Greater New Orleans Inc.); startup founders Amanda Martin (Studyville) and Vincenzo Caronna (Thrivvy); and Tulane faculty member Michelle Jackson, a graduate of the Summer 2025 cohort.
 Their contributions brought practical perspectives and real-world insights to the four-day experience.

-RECAP FROM THE 2025 SUMMER INSTITUTE
+PHOTOS FROM THE 2025 SUMMER INSTITUTE

 Faculty Innovation Workshop